jembi/cameroon-bahmni-config/windows/README.md

       1. Service Login - This is the administrative account that was used at the time of installing the VM. __Note__: When specifying the Username, make sure to enter the prefix __.\__ in front of the username.
 For example, .\MyUserName

 ### Group Policy (GPO) Editor Configuration Steps
+Open the local group policy on the Windows machine by opening a CMD windows and typing __*gpedit.msc*__ (__Note__: If there is no local group policy available in your version of Windows then it is not gauranteed that your VM will receive a gracefull shutdown when the Windows Server is Restarted or Shutdown).

 #### Configure Shutdown
-1. Open the local group policy on the Windows machine by opening a CMD windows and typing __*gpedit.msc*__ (__Note__: If there is no local group policy available in your version of Windows then it is not gauranteed that your VM will receive a gracefull shutdown when the Windows Server is Restarted or Shutdown)
 1. Navigate to the following path in the GPO editor: __*Computer Configuration/Windows Settings/Scripts (Startup/Shutdown)*__
 1. Double click on Shutdown and click on the tab called PowerShell Scripts
 1. Click on Add button and navigate to the Vagrant root path where the file __stopBahmni.ps1__ is saved, select the file and click on Open